Dyson's new V11 cordless vacuum sucks harder and lasts longer

 Put all this together and you’ve got a vacuum cleaner that promises the best clean you can get for your home.
 That kind of clean, though, comes with a price.

-The Dyson V11 is launching with a starting price of £499.99 in the UK.
+The Dyson V11 is launching with a starting price of $599.95 / £499.99 / AU$1,099.
+However – just to throw some confusion (excitement?) into the mix – the American, European and Australian markets get different models of the V11.

+Australia gets to choose between three versions, all of them shipping with the High Torque cleaner head, the combination and crevice tools, a mini soft dusting brush, mini motorized tool, a stubborn dust brush and the wand clip to hold them all together.
+The models are:

+- Dyson V11 Torque Drive (in Fuschia) comes with no additional accessories – AU$1,099

 The models available in the UK are: